reakaleek/docs-builder/docs/source/migration/guide/mapping.md

 ---
-title: Book to content set mapping
 navigation_title: What books are migrating
 ---

+# Book to content set mapping

 What full books are staying in Asciidoc?
 What books are migrating `main`/`master`?
 See the table below.